-Nestled in the heart of Chang Moi, OYO 930 Born Guest House provides a perfect location for exploring all that this ancient city has to offer.
+Nestled in the heart of Chang Moi, OYO 930 Born Guest House provides a great location for exploring all that this ancient city has to offer.
 In other words, if you’re looking for the best place to stay in Chiang Mai, Thailand, look no further.

 You’ll also love that this guesthouse provides air-conditioned rooms that are perfect for escaping the Chiang Mai humidity and high temperatures.
 And before you leave your guesthouse for the day, feast on a hearty breakfast served fresh each morning.